norbauer/has_accent/README.markdown

 ## Instructions

-* ADD a `before_filter` in any of your Rails controllers to set the current language, ideally in your ApplicationController:
+* Add a `before_filter` in any of your Rails controllers to set the current language, ideally in your ApplicationController:

 <pre>
 class ApplicationController < ActionController::Base